short-pixel-optimizer/shortpixel-image-optimiser/TESTING.md

 The CI configuration lives at `.github/workflows/phpunit.yml`.
 It:

+- Runs on every push to `updates` and on pull requests into `updates` or `master`; any other branch can be run by hand (Actions → "Run workflow").
+  Pull requests whose source branch is `updates` (the release PR into `master`) are skipped, because the push already tested that commit.
+  Stale runs of the same pull request are cancelled; every `updates` commit keeps its own run.
 - Runs on `ubuntu-latest` GitHub Actions runners.
 - Uses a matrix strategy across PHP 7.4 / 8.3 / 8.5 (three jobs per push).
 - Installs PHP via `shivammathur/setup-php@v2`.